 The basin is outlined by the relatively narrow valleys of the Xindian and Keelung rivers, which meet along the western border of the city to the Tamsui River.
 The town has an approximated population of 2.7 million.

-The city is a financial, political, educational and cultural hub of the country, therefore, every visit to Taiwan must start here.
+The city is a financial, political, educational, and cultural hub of the country, therefore, every visit to Taiwan must start here.

 When is the Best Time to Visit Taipei, Taiwan?

-While setting up a holiday trip to Taipei, automatically comes in mind how is the weather in Taipei, Taiwan.
+While setting up a holiday trip to Taipei, it automatically comes in mind how is the weather in Taipei, Taiwan.
 Of course, Taipei does not have immense temperature fluctuations, such as European or North American cities.
 In general, Taiwan enjoys a mild climate throughout the year, with an average temperature of approximately 23 ° C (73 ° F).

-April to September are more humid, warmer and rainier months, in my people should avoid visiting in these months.
+April to September are more humid, warmer, and rainier months, in my people should avoid visiting in these months.
 The temperatures are often over 30 ° C in the summer and are also unpleasantly moist.
 Before you leave check out current time and Weather in Taipei, Taiwan.